Pelvic Floor

 Common causes of pelvic floor pain include endometriosis, interstitial cystitis, vaginal infections, pelvic inflammatory disease, and muscle spasm disorders.

-Fortunately, there are a variety of treatments available for those suffering from pelvic floor pain.
 Depending on the underlying cause of your symptoms, treatment options may include physical therapy, medications such as anti-inflammatories or analgesics, lifestyle changes like exercise or dietary modifications, and even surgery if necessary.

 Here are some of the causes of pelvic pain and we talk a little about the type of treatment you can get in order to alleviate or relieve pain due to the issues mentioned below.